oberocks/obebs4-js/README.md

 ### Console Errors

-The OBE:BS4 JavaScript Markup Factory & Methods have built-in custom error reporting to help users to quickly and efficiently correct errors.
+The OBEBS4.js Markup Factory & Methods have built-in custom error reporting to help users to quickly and efficiently correct errors.
 In most cases, these error methods are implemented so they fail quietly, thus allowing your code to continue to generate as many elements as possible.
 This design decision was made to keep iterations and ideas flowing, especially when rapidly protyping.

 All of the errors use a standard `console.error()` method to log the issue to your browser's console.
 In cases where arrays of items were passed as arguments, the error will let you know the specific index where the problem can be found.
 Otherwise, the error will let you know the method name and the argument that triggered the error.